-Mediation ground rules ediation, in accordance with the chosen ADR Institution's sample clauses, the ct provisions should state the following: a) The Mediation should be confidential and non-binding. b) Name of mediator(s) (or mediator association) and payment method.
-The cost of the mediator should be split evenly between the contracting parties. c) Duration of the Mediation. d) Parties' requirements to mediate in good faith pursuant to an agreed upon time frame, until either party reasonably determines that it is fruitless to continue. e) If agreement is reached in Mediation, it should be memorialized in a settlement agreement
+For Mediation, in accordance with the chosen ADR Institution's sample clauses, the contract provisions should state the following:

+- a) The Mediation should be confidential and non-binding. - b) Name of mediator(s) (or mediation association) and payment method.
+The cost of the mediator should be split evenly between the contracting parties. - c) Duration of the Mediation. - d) Parties' requirements to mediate in good faith pursuant to an agreed upon time frame, until either party reasonably determines that it is fruitless to continue. - If agreement is reached in Mediation, it should be memorialized in a settlement agreement.